Autonomous Underwater Vehicles (AUVs) are robot submarines, which are used to explore the world’s oceans without a pilot or any tether.

 Accurate navigation is also a challenge for an AUV.
 At the sea surface, AUVs can be positioned using the satellite-based Global Positioning Systems (GPS), however, satellite signals are not able to penetrate even the top few millimetres of the ocean and hence other means are needed to navigate the AUVs once they have dived.
 The Autosub AUVs rely mostly on an approach known as dead reckoning; the AUVs bounce sound off the seabed, and by measuring the Doppler shift of the echoes, they are able to measure their speed relative to the seabed.
 For dead reckoning, the AUV must also accurately sense its heading.
 On the Autosub AUV a fibre-optic gyro-based sensor is used, giving heading accuracy of better than 0.1 degrees.
 Overall, accuracies of about one metre error for each kilometre travelled are achievable.
 Navigation accuracy is critical to many survey missions, and hence, the NOC are researching and developing techniques to further improve upon this performance.

 The NOC Autosub fleet

-The NOC operates four AUVs: Autosub6000 and 3x Autosub Long Range.
+The NOC operates four AUVs: Autosub6000 and three Autosub Long Range vehicles.
 The Oceanids programme is developing a further four Autosub AUVs, each with its own unique and specific strengths.